 Institutional ageism: health, workplace, media, legal and politics

 Reducing ageism: policy and law, campaigns, educational and intergenerational activities

 Ageism and equity: gender, ethnicity, literacy, food and income security

-Communities that foster the abilities of citizens throughout their entire life are better places in which to grow, live, work, play and age.
-The environments (physical, social and economic) are determinants of healthy ageing and powerful influences on the experience and opportunities that ageing offers.
+Communities that foster the abilities of citizens throughout their entire life are better places to grow, live, work, play and age.
+Our environments (e.g. physical, social and economic) underpinning the determinants of healthy ageing and powerful influences on the experience and opportunities that ageing offers.

-“Age-friendly” is not a stand-alone concept but rather a dynamic platform for social participation and economic growth by improving access to lifelong learning, removing barriers to retaining and hiring older workers and limiting the impact of job loss and poverty, providing adequate pensions and social assistance in financially sustainable ways and reducing inequality in care by better supporting informal caregivers.
+“Age-friendly” is not a stand-alone concept but rather a dynamic platform for social participation and economic growth.
+This can be achieved through improving access to lifelong learning, removing barriers to retaining and hiring older workers while limiting job loss and poverty, providing adequate pensions and social assistance in financially sustainable ways and reducing inequality in care by better support for family and kin caregivers.